Questions - Chemistry

 does not keep the same shape or volume

-can diffuse, low density
+can diffuse, low density, high energy

 can be compressed